 Further away from the pier, the route passes the familiar landscape of multicoloured beach huts with regular access points onto the beach.
-Where stepped, most are well-provided for with handrails to either side.
+Although these are mostly stepped, some well-provided provided with handrails to either side.

-After approximately one mile, West Bay merges with Martello Bay, named after the tower (1809) which dominates the land-scape.
-The promenade is close to beach level here, which makes for easy access but also means some drifting sand (11).
+After approximately one mile, West Bay merges with Martello Bay, named after the tower (1809) which dominates the landscape.
+The promenade is close to beach level here, which makes for easy access but also means some drifting sand (13).
 Mobility scooter users, chair users and older walkers, are however all highly visible path users.